-I’m exploring areas of Maputo on foot with no particular itinerary in mind.
-The heat is daunting, and there have been several big storms – the air almost feels liquid!
-Communicating with taxi drivers can be difficult, so walking is the best way to experience the city, despite sidewalks with potholes and uneven pavement.
+I’m exploring Maputo on foot with no particular itinerary in mind.
+Lately, I’ve been visiting galleries and learning about Mozambican artists and photographers.
+The heat is daunting, and there have been several big storms – the air feels liquid!
+Communicating with Maputo taxi drivers is challenging.
+Walking is the best way to experience the city, despite sidewalks with huge potholes, uneven pavement, and heavy, erratic traffic.

-Maputo tours are expensive and there’s a hierarchy of who leads which ones.
-Although I appreciate the knowledge and experience local tour guides share, the barrage of information for someone who has traveled for such a long time is too much.
-It’s easier giving it a go on my own, and the outings have never been boring.
+Maputo tours are expensive, and there’s a hierarchy of who leads which ones.
+I appreciate the knowledge and experience local tour guides share, but the barrage of oft-forgotten information for someone who has traveled for such a long time, is too much.
+It’s easier giving it a go on my own, and the outings are never boring.

 Nii Obodai Photographer